Joaquin-Garay/joaquin-garay.github.io/_posts/2024-01-04-interest-rate-derivatives.md

 $$ Yf = \frac{\text{Days in non-leap years}}{365} + \frac{\text{Days in leap years}}{366}$$

-- **30/30 or Actual/30**: Instead of a year fraction, this calculate a month fraction with a basis of 30-days month, considering each month is 30 days each.
+- **Actual/30**: Instead of a year fraction, this calculate a month fraction with a basis of 30-days month.
 This convention is often used in some Chilean instruments.

 ### Compounding conventions
 The are three different ways to calculate a wealth factor or its reciprocal discount factor.